Find Casual Connections in Belfast

 Lisburn Road Gets Fancy

 Wine bars, cocktail spots, brunch places that do actual proper brunch.
 Where you go when you're trying to impress someone or at least look like you've got your life together.
 Bit more expensive but the vibe's good - still Belfast at heart, just with better glasses.
+Good for dates where you want to pretend you're an adult.

 Titanic Quarter's New Development